SurveyCompo/surveycompo-doc/docs/customization.md

 ## Style Encapsulation

 SurveyCompo utilizes Shadow DOM to keep its styles separate.
-This means that the appearance of SurveyCompo surveys is independent from the rest of the webpage, ensuring that the webpage's styles don't interfere with the survey's look.
+This means that the appearance of SurveyCompo surveys is independent from the rest of the webpage, and the webpage's styles don't interfere with the survey's look.
 This feature is particularly useful when embedding surveys in websites with complex styles.

 Style Encapsulation also allows you to customize the survey's appearance without affecting the rest of the webpage.
 You can modify the survey's appearance using CSS, themes, and custom HTML without worrying about the rest of the webpage's styles.